ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

   ![alt tag](https://github.com/ClareMSYanGit/Interop-TestSuites/blob/EASDeployGuide/SharePoint/Docs/Doc-Images/SP_Deploy2.png)
 ----------------------------------------------------------------------------------------------------------------------------------------

-Test suite directories
+Usin the test suite directories
 ========================================================================================================================================================================================================

-In this section you will find a list of the folder structures that are contained within the **SharePointServerProtocolTestSuites.zip** file.
+This section shows the folder structures in the **SharePointServerProtocolTestSuites.zip** file.

 **SharePointServerProtocolTestSuites.zip file contents**

-Directory/file | Description
+Folders/file | Description
 :------------ | :-------------
 **EULA.rtf**      | The End-User License Agreement.
-**ReadMe.txt**    | A doc with info on deployment and prerequisite software.
+**ReadMe.txt**    | A doc on deployment and prerequisite software.
 **SharePoint Server Protocol Test Suites**    |  --
 **- Docs**                                    | A folder with documents of all protocol test suites.
-**- SharePointTestSuiteDeploymentGuide.docx** | A doc on the protocol test suite deployment guidance.
+**- SharePointTestSuiteDeploymentGuide.docx** | A doc on the protocol test suite deployment.
 **- MS-XXXX**                                 | The MS-XXXX help documentation.
 **- \[MS-XXXX\].pdf**                         | The protocol technical specification.
 **- MS-XXXX\_TestSuiteSpecification.docx**    | A doc on the test suite-specific configuration details, architecture, and test case details.